You’ve heard the business coaches recommend you “niche down”

 On the other hand, if you live in rural Pennsylvania, too small of a niche can box yourself in.
 There are fewer people doing searches, so you may need to go more broad to pull in enough clients to fill your practice.

-What if I change my “niche” or want to work with other types of clients?
+What if I change my “niche” or want to work with other types of counseling clients?

 No problem!
 It is some work to start targeting a new population or niche on your website through SEO.
 However, it’s easier to target a new niche than it was the first go around, because you’ve already earned Google’s trust for something related to your field.
 Now, you’re just saying, “You already trust me to provide great information about X, how about you also trust me to provide information about Y?”